Why do employers use application forms?

 If you are completing an application form for postgraduate study, see Applying for further study.

 Prepare a list of what the job requires and ask yourself if you possess the necessary skills.
-Think of examples of where you have demonstrated these skills, perhaps in a vacation or part-time job, when undertaking a voluntary activity or within your academic course.
+Think of examples of when you have demonstrated these skills, perhaps in a vacation or part-time job, when undertaking a voluntary activity or within your academic course.

 For information on demonstrating skills see: